api-platform/docs/deployment/kubernetes.md

     helm dependency update ./helm/api-platform

-### 3. Optional: If you made changes to the Helm-chart check if format is correct
+### 3. Optional: If you made changes to the Helm chart, check if its format is correct

     helm lint ./helm/api-platform